 Do you have composite or same year classes?

-As of 2022 we now have stand-alone classes for the Years 1 – 6.
+In 2022 we moved to have stand-alone classes for the Years 1 – 6.
 We also have two mixed-age early childhood classes, with each including both Kindy and Pre-Kindy students.
 The secondary school classes will remain as composites for a little longer.

 Do your children have inter school activities?